 The same thing happens when moving to Mexico.
-It’s so exotic and exciting that it’s easy to fall in love too soon.
-For example, every year, I think that I have found the best possible living situation, only to find an even better one (for my personal needs) the following year.
+It’s so exotic and exciting that it’s easy for a person to fall in love with an apartment or place too soon.
+Every year, I think that I have found the best possible apartment and neighborhood, only to find an even better one (for my personal needs) the following year.

-You will have local references.
+You will have local references after the first year.
 Local references help you in the same way here as they do at home.
 While they may not ask for them, if you have a year or two as a verified reliable renter, it helps establish you for the next year.
 You are a known entity to your realtor or property manager.

-With a few years or tours here, you should have at least working Spanish.
-You shouldn’t be helpless when it comes to getting something repaired.
+With a few years or tours here, you should have at least working Spanish for problem-solving.
+You won’t be helpless when it comes to getting something repaired.
 You can call an exterminator.
-If something breaks, you know how to find someone to repair it - a Mexican - not someone who speaks English and will likely charge you three-times what you should pay.
-These things make you a better tenant.
+If something breaks, you know how to find someone to repair it (with any luck a Mexican - not someone who speaks English and will likely charge you three-times what you should pay).
+Knowing how to handle these things make you a more desirable tenant.

 But you are still American or Canadian.
-I won’t go into all the cultural and legal reasons why house and condo owners sometimes prefer American and Canadian tenants.
-Part of it is that Mexican law is on the side of renters if leases are under two years.
-Owners, Mexican home owners included, often feel more comfortable renting to Americans or Canadians.
+I won’t go into all the cultural and legal reasons here about why house and condo owners often prefer American and Canadian tenants.
+But they do.

 You will have a better sense of what things should cost.
 There really aren’t any short-cuts to understanding, really understanding, a city.
-You have to spend time in a city to get a full feel for the neighborhoods.
+You have to spend time in a place to get a full feel of its neighborhoods.
 After three years in Mazatlán, I know that El Centro (the historical district of Mazatlan) floods and is hotter in the summer than the Marina area.
-I know that the Marina area is vacant in the summer.
-Knowing these things from personal experience registers differently than hearing about it.
+I know that the Marina area is vacant of people in the summer.
+Knowing these things from personal experience registers differently than hearing about it from others.